 Eğirdir was the terminal station of the ORC main line from Izmir.
 ORC long term plan was to extend the line up to Konya and Eğirdir was not meant to remain a dead end.
 Eğirdir city, or more like a village? is quite small with little activity and the local economy could never generate any significant traffic of any kind.

 When TCDD built the line Karakuyu to Ayon, Eğirdir became the terminal station of a branch from Karakuyu.
-This branch always saw minimal traffic and the last part from Bozanönü to Eğirdir was closed to traffic in 2003.
+Traffic on this branch did not pick up and the last leg from Bozanönü to Eğirdir was closed to traffic in 2003.

 Eğirdir had a minimal track plan with a main track and a passing loop.
-The passenger building and the freight shed were side by side on the main track, very much in the fashion of a narrow gauge railway.
-A small engine shed was provided as well, but located downhill from the station.
-It could only be reached by a long swithback on the mainline.
+The passenger building is a sturdy construction, quite sizeable, and the passengers are graced with wooden trainshed which survived until the end.
+A single track engine shed was provided as well, but located downhill from the station.
+It could only be reached by a long switchback on the mainline.
 Given the very low level of traffic, this surely was not an operational constraint.
-It is surprising to find such a minimal track plan for a terminal station.
-ORC intent was to build the line as far as Konya and Eğirdir was not really meant to be a terminal station.
+A small freight yard was next to the engine shed, but the two tracks were mostly used to stable the passenger cars.

 As of 2006, the building was abandoned and empty.

 This is the track plan of the station towards the ends of service, in the 1980s.
 I was finally given photographic evidence of an 18m turntable.
 There is even a video of the turntable with a locomotive being turned, loco and tender divided and turned separately.

 This track plan does not render the different elevation between the passenger building, to the south, and the yard to the north which is significantly downhill to the main track.